12 small new red potatoes, peeled and sliced

 3 tablespoons cold water

 Sprinkle ribs with salt and pepper.
 In a large skillet, heat oil over medium heat.
 In batches, brown ribs on all sides; transfer to a slow cooker.
-Add carrots, beef broth, thyme and bay leaf to ribs.
+Add carrots, beef broth, thyme and bay leaf to slow cooker.

-Add onions to the same skillet; cook and stir over medium heat 8-9 minutes or until tender.
+Add onions to the skillet used for the ribs; cook and stir over medium heat 8-9 minutes or until tender.
 Add garlic and tomato paste; cook and stir 1 minute longer.
 Stir in wine and chicken broth.
 Bring to a boil; cook 8-10 minutes or until liquid is reduced by half.
 Add to slow cooker.
 Cook, covered, on low 6-8 hours or until meat is tender.

 Remove ribs and vegetables; keep warm.
 Transfer cooking juices to a small saucepan; skim fat.
 Discard thyme and bay leaf.
 Bring juices to a boil.
 In a small bowl, mix cornstarch and water until smooth; stir into cooking juices.
 Return to a boil; cook and stir 1-2 minutes or until thickened.
 Serve with ribs.